-Restoration of JAK-28 aircraft
+Restoration of the JAK-28 aircraft

 JAK-28jäänusedjõudsidlennundusmuuseumi.jpg